OctopusDeploy/docs/docs/packaging-applications/index.md

 hideInThisSection: true
 ---

-Deploying software with Octopus Deploy involves defining your [deployment process](/docs/deployment-process/index.md), and often, one or more of the [steps](/docs/deployment-process/steps/index.md) will involve deploying a package.
+Deploying software with Octopus often involves deploying a package.
 This section explains how to package your applications for deployment with Octopus.

 Before you can deploy your software you need to: